-The statement of operations data for the years ended December 31, 2017, 2016, 2015, three months ended December 31, 2014 and 2013, and the years ended September 30, 2014 and 2013, respectively, and the balance sheet data as of December 31, 2017, 2016, 2015 and 2014, and September 31, 2014 and 2013 are derived from our financial statements.
+The statement of operations data for the years ended December 31, 2018, 2017, 2016, 2015, three months ended December 31, 2014, and the year ended September 30, 2014, respectively, and the balance sheet data as of December 31, 2018, 2017, 2016, 2015 and 2014, and September 31, 2014 are derived from our audited consolidated financial statements.
 All previously reported share and per share amounts of our common stock, including shares of common stock underlying stock options and warrants, throughout this Annual Report have been retroactively adjusted to reflect our 1-for-6.41 reverse stock split of our shares of common stock effective on February 18, 2014.
-Our audited financial statements have been prepared in U.S. dollars in accordance with U.S. GAAP.
+Our audited consolidated financial statements have been prepared in U.S. dollars in accordance with U.S. GAAP.